 It’s Memorial Day in the U.S., the day we acknowledge and honor our servicemen and women who have sacrificed to protect the country.
 And later in the year we’ll also have Veterans Day to honor those still soldiers still living, I think it’s important to remember those who paid a price for others.
-It could have been separation from their loved ones, physical or emotional injury, or the ultimate sacrifice, many have given much to safeguard the ideals that we hold in high regard, and it’s fitting to acknowledge them – and to remember those who served in the past.
+It could have been separation from their loved ones, physical or emotional injury, or the ultimate sacrifice.
+But many have given much to safeguard the ideals that we hold in high regard.
+It’s fitting to acknowledge them – and to remember those who sacrificed in the past.

 It is called Memorial Day for a reason.
-Us humans are notoriously forgetful and it’s easy to lose sight of those who have defended the country when it was called for.
-So this is my thank you to those who have spent a little or a lot of their time in uniform; including my brother Danny who served in the US Marine Corp in both Iraq and Afghanistan.
+Us humans are notoriously forgetful.
+It’s easy to lose sight of those who have defended the country when it was called for.
+So this is my thank you to those who have spent a little or a lot of their time in uniform.
+(Including my brother Danny who served in the US Marine Corp in both Iraq and Afghanistan.)

 But I have a challenge to everyone who thinks that memorializing our veterans is about waving a flag and shouting ‘Murica!
 Those that have defended the country from threats “foreign and domestic” didn’t do so to allow us to become complacent and lazy.
 The essential core of a democracy is informed citizen involvement in the government.